sturdy-barnacle/emberwisp-waitlist/README.md

 - **The API** (this repository) → Deploy to **Vercel** (one-time setup, takes 5 minutes)
 - **Your website** (Jekyll, React, etc.) → Stays **wherever it's already hosted** (GitHub Pages, Netlify, your server, etc.)
 - **The form** → You copy some files (CSS/JS/HTML) to your existing website
-- **They communicate** → Your form sends requests to the Vercel API over the internet
+- **They communicate** → Your form sends requests to the API you just deployed

 **You do NOT need to:**
 - Move your website to a new server